Looking for the best place to buy VVS Diamonds online?

 What Are VVS Diamonds?

 VVS Diamonds are the second highest tier of diamond clarity.
 Diamond clarity means essentially how eye-clean, or free of natural inclusions, a diamond is.
 Diamond's clarity is one of the 4Cs of diamond quality, a system put forth by the Gemological Institute of America.
 They are the world's leading unbaised authority in all things diamond and gemstone.

 The GIA's clarity scale for clarity grading contains the following grades and their respective acronyms:

-The abbreviation or acronym VVS in vvs diamond stands for Very Very Slightly Included.
-VVS diamonds have two levels, VVS1 and VVS2.
+The abbreviation or acronym VVS in VVS diamond stands for Very Very Slightly Included.
+VVS diamonds have two levels:

-A vvs diamonds is considered eye-clean, because very tiny blemishes are only visible under 10x magnification in the anatomy of VVS2 diamonds.
+A VVS diamond is considered eye-clean, because very tiny blemishes are only visible under 10x magnification in the anatomy of VVS2 diamonds.
 VVS diamond inclusions are difficult to see unless you're a jeweler.

 #1 Buying VVS Diamonds at James Allen

 James Allen has an online store with a large selection of VVS diamonds online for you to choose from.
 They offer complete 360˚ degree viewing that you can control and images with high definitions, catching your vvs diamond or any other diamond from every angle in the light.

 The company holds trust in high regard, which is why they make sure you're well-educated.
 They offer a selection of diamond education articles for you to quickly learn the basics of buying diamonds of any clarity grade.
 If you need even more education, they offer Diamond Inspection appointment where you can go over the details of your GIA grading report, or answer any questions about the 4Cs.

 If you're looking for a showstopper VVS diamond, you might consider purchasing from James Allen's patented collection, True Hearts.
 These diamonds reflect a hearts and arrows pattern that will show the symmetry of your diamond through a special tool.